alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-the-grave-of-ismail.md

 locale: en
 lang: en
 category: [prophets]
-excerpt: The claim that Ishmael (peace be upon him) was buried in Al-Hatim is not true and an unreliable statement.
+summary: The claim that Ishmael (peace be upon him) was buried in Al-Hatim is not true and an unreliable statement.
 ---

 ### Question: